-Froukje Gaasterland is a senior policy advisor.
+Froukje Gaasterland is a coordinator policy advice.
 She studied cultural anthropology at the University of Amsterdam and obtained her master’s degree there with a study of girls working in the clothing industry of South India.
 She then obtained the Advanced Master International Development at the Radboud University in Nijmegen.

 She worked as a junior policy officer for Oxfam Novib, where she provided monitoring and evaluation for programs in the field of gender-based violence in Pakistan and conducted research into female leadership.
 After a period in India, she returned and joined, as Head of the Free A Girl program, to fight sexual exploitation of girls.